About Miner Institute

 How much milk does one Miner Institute cow produce?

 On average, a Miner Institute Holstein produces about 90 pounds of milk per day.
 This equates to just over 10 gallons.
 Cows are milked three times daily in a double-12 style parlor.
-Learn more about Miner's dairy program here.

 What do cows eat?

 Miner Institute cows eat forages grown on our farm including alfalfa and corn silage.
 This is supplemented with purchased grains to meet the cows' protein needs and also vitamins and minerals.
-Cows also drink about 45 gallons of water a day.
+Cows also drink about 45 gallons of water per day.

 Cows have four stomachs, right?